Imaging

 From a patient perspective, this technology helps to diagnose conditions faster and more accurately, sometimes before patients even notice any symptoms.
 It is adaptable to virtually any patient, young or old, and of any size, while minimizing radiation exposure.

-As an ACR-accredited Lung Cancer Screening Center, AHoffers its patients a computed tomography (CT) screening for lung cancer.
+AH offers its patients a computed tomography (CT) screening for lung cancer.
 The test uses low doses of radiation and a CT scan to capture a detailed picture of the lungs.

 The U.S. Preventive Services Task Force recommends annual screening for those at high risk for lung cancer.
 The Task Force identifies high-risk patients as those who:

-- Are 55 to 80 years old
+- Are 50 to 77 years old

-- Have a history of 30 pack years or more (a pack year is smoking an average of one pack of cigarettes per day for one year)
+- Have a history of 20 pack years or more (a pack year is smoking an average of one pack of cigarettes per day for one year)

 - Are either a current smoker or have quit within the past 15 years